Select Type of Degree:

 A general program that focuses on the planetary, galactic, and stellar phenomena occurring in outer space.
 Includes instruction in celestial mechanics, cosmology, stellar physics, galactic evolution, quasars, stellar distribution and motion, interstellar medium, atomic and molecular constituents of astronomical phenomena, planetary science, solar system evolution, and specific methodologies such as optical astronomy, radioastronomy, and theoretical astronomy.

-While Astronomy offers degrees up to the Post masters certificate, the majority of students earn a Bachelors degree.
+While Astronomy offers degrees up to the Post masters certificate, the majority of students earn a Masters degree.
 Students major in Astronomy all over the country, though the major at the Doctors degree research scholarship level sees the most graduates in Massachusetts.
 The average starting salary for a graduate with a bachelor's degree in Astronomy is $51,867.

 These are the highest paying careers for Astronomy majors.